ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ### Upload Extensions {#upload-extensions}

-Each PAUploadReq carries a list of extensions that clients may use to convey additional, authenticated information in the report.
+Each UploadReq carries a list of extensions that clients may use to convey additional, authenticated information in the report.
 Each extension is a tag-length encoded value of the following form: